zalando-stups/senza/README.rst

    :alt: License

-Senza is a command line tool for generating and executing `AWS CloudFormation`_ templates in a sane way.
-It supports CloudFormation templates as YAML input and adds own 'components' on top.
-Components are predefined CloudFormation snippets that are easy to configure and generate all the boilerplate JSON that is required by CloudFormation.
+Senza is a command line tool that enables you to generate and execute `AWS CloudFormation`_ templates in a sane, simple way.
+With Senza, you can write JSON documents and reuse common application stack solutions such as load balancing, auto-scaling, IAM role management, and other configurations.
+Senza also provides base CloudFormation templates for web applications, background applications, PostgreSQL, `Redis`_ clusters, and Amazon `ElastiCache`_ stack types.

-Why Senza
+What Senza Solves
 =========

-AWS CloudFormation is a great service to manage immutable stacks on AWS.
-Although writing CloudFormation in JSON format is not human friendly and many parts of a CloudFormation template are reusable among applications of the same kind.
-CloudFormation itself does not provide ways to solve those problems hurting developer productivity and consistency among deployed stacks.
+AWS CloudFormation is great for managing immutable stacks on AWS.
+Many parts of a CloudFormation template are reusable among applications of the same kind.
+However, writing CloudFormation templates in JSON format is not human-friendly, which hinders developer productivity and consistency among deployed stacks.
+Senza addresses this problem by supporting CloudFormation templates as YAML input and adding its own 'components' on top.
+Components are predefined, easily configurable CloudFormation snippets that generate all the boilerplate JSON that CloudFormation requires.

-Senza enables you to write CloudFormation templates using YAML format, a more friendly and easy way to write JSON documents.
-Senza components makes possible to reuse common application stack solutions such as load balancing, auto-scaling, IAM role management, and other configurations.

-Senza also goes a step forward providing base CloudFormation templates for Web Application, Background Application, Postgres, `Redis`_ Cluster, and Amazon `Elasticache`_ stack types.

 Installation
 ============